talkol/ton-content/BLOG08.md

 If you're building a new web3 project on TON, the project that you're building is most likely an *open DAO*.
 The characteristics of an open DAO are:

-* Anyone can participate and become a member
+* Anyone can participate and become a member without asking anyone else
 * Membership involves acquisition of a token (jetton or NFT)
 * Participation rights are fully transferable and can be sold to others